Soli Deo gloria

 DISCLAIMER: I do NOT own Toy Story 3.

-Inserting the car key in to start up the engine, Andy looked back up to see Bonnie on her porch, wearing a pink tutu and had all his (now her) toys all sprawled about her porch.
+Inserting the car key in to start up the engine, Andy looked back up to see Bonnie on her porch.
+She wore a pink tutu and had all his (now her) toys all sprawled about her porch.
 They lay all about, limp and worn, old and dated, but he knew that they were more than that.
 They had been his best friends.

 But to him, it wasn't.
 They were real to him.
 They had listened to him all day long, and just a few minutes ago, reliving those memories with this little girl full of imagination, it all came back to him.